Ethan-Passino/WebDesign-Project/README.md

 ---

 ## 🚀 Next Steps
 - **FrontEnd Development**: Add ability to assign tasks to users.
-Create drag and drop functionality.
 Gamefication!
+Possibly some more drag and drop functionality.
 - **BackEnd Development**: Add assigned users to Tasks.
+Fix some things to allow tasks and panels to have an order (where they are located on the screen)
 - **Polish the Website**: Enhance the design and usability to make the interface more visually appealing. ✨

 ---